AUBioInformatics22/MuscularDogstrophy/STEP_1.md

-## Step 1: Initial Quality Assessment of Raw NGS Data
+## Step 1: Adapter Trimming & Quality Assessment

 ### Discussion

 The goal of this step was to determine the overall quality of our raw sequencing data.
-To increase the efficiency of our analyses, we reduced our sample size to 4 individuals: 2 affected males and 2 carrier females.
+To increase the efficiency of our analyses, we reduced our sample size to 4 individuals: 2 affected males (0001, 0002) and 2 carrier females (0005, 0006).
 We used the command line tool `FastQC` on the Alabama Supercomputer to generate quality assessment reports (see Table 2).
-Given that the per base sequence quality of our data is relatively high (above 30 for all samples), our group has decided not to filter our reads.
+Given that the per base sequence quality of our data is relatively high (above 30 for all samples), our group has decided not to filter our reads and only trim the adapters.
 The whole genome coverage of sequences, as depicted in Figure 1 and Table 1, was calculated using `(number of reads x read length)/genome size`.

 ### Graphical Analysis